Snapchat dysmorphia: Negative impact on adolescents

-Because of the prevalence of digital imaging and sharing, members of the "selfie generation" can hyper-fixate and obsess over minor or even nonexistent flaws in their appearance, and that can lead to lower self-esteem and higher self-dissatisfaction as well as dysmorphia.
-Social media platforms provide users with an online space to not only control the ways in which they present themselves, but they can go far as to curate idealized versions of themselves.
-These filters reinforce a new standard of unattainable beauty, including "Instagram Face", in which users can adjust their facial features and conform to an unrealistic version of themselves through social media: high cheekbones, poreless skin, cat-like eyes, plump lips, and small nose.
+Because of the prevalence of digital imaging and sharing, members of the "selfie generation" can hyper-fixate and obsess over minor or even nonexistent flaws in their appearance, which can lead to lower self-esteem and higher self-dissatisfaction as well as dysmorphia.
+Social media platforms provide users with an online space to not only control the ways in which they present themselves but also go as far as to curate idealized versions of themselves.
+These filters reinforce a new standard of unattainable beauty, including "Instagram Face", in which users can adjust their facial features and conform to an unrealistic version of themselves through social media: high cheekbones, poreless skin, cat-like eyes, plump lips, and a small nose.

 In recent years, the widespread use of filters has contributed to psychological impacts in young girls because they are among the most frequent users.
 Often girls will compare themselves to their filtered photos, resulting in feelings of inadequacy and dissatisfaction.
 This phenomenon has been linked to lower self-esteem, body image issues, and worsening mental health like anxiety and depression.
 Young people, especially adolescent girls, are using these filters through social media that "beautify" their looks, which promise to deliver an enhanced version of their appearance.
 Specifically, with the rise of selfie culture, Snapchat claimed that there are "200 million daily active users that play with or view Lenses every day to transform the way they look", with more than 90% of young people in the U.S., France, and the U.K. currently using Snapchat filters.
 Body image expert Jasmine Fardouly, argues that there is a strong relationship between negative body image and the use of photo editing.
 Social media provides users with the tools to control how they appear online, and the constant investigation into one's self-presentation and alteration of one's images can be harmful to users' self-esteem and body satisfaction.
 McLean et al. (2015) showed that adolescent girls who had higher engagement in manipulation of and investment in self-images tend to be more preoccupied with their appearance and body image, as well as association with greater eating and body-related concerns.